Wild Geranium is an erect native perennial of the open woods, it reaches up to 2 feet in height.

 Above: The deeper purple veining is quite attractive.
 Ten stamens surround the green female ovary and pistil.

-Below: 1st photo - The green sepals are linear with pointed tips.
-Note the hairy surface of the sepal and the entire calyx of the buds on the bottom.
+Below: 1st photo - The calyx is small with 5 linear pointed lobes.
+Note the hairy surface of the sepals and the buds on the bottom of the photo.
 2nd photo - One of the large palmate basal leaves.
 Each of the five segments can have sub-lobes, coarse teeth and the bases of each segment form a wedge shape.

 Below: 1st photo - The hairy green seed capsules of the Wild Geranium.
 2nd photo - opening to show the seeds in mid July.
 Note the hairy outer wrapper.
 In both photos note the remains of the small bracts at the junction of the seed capsules.